gayeongpark/gayeongpark.github.io/_posts/2024-06-23-Building-Port-Scanner.md

 # Port scanner

-Even though I can use port scanning tool, like `nmap`, I just made my port scanning tool using node.js and python.
+Even though I can use some port scanning tools, like `nmap`, `pnscan`, or `netcat`, I just made my port scanning tool using node.js and python.

+This port scanning tool I made is really **slow**.
+To make the port scanner faster, I can implement multithreading.
+However, in this example, I did not add the multithreading feature.

 In this python example,